Case Study: Design to Address Racial Biases & Excessive Use of Force in Law Enforcement

 Problem

-Lack of empathy between the local community and the police re-enforce bias between the two groups.
-This accelerates police to civilian interactions negatively and results in more force being used in incidents.
+The lack of empathy between the local community and the police force re-enforce bias and accelerates police-to-civilian interactions to result in more force being used in incidents.

-Community engagement between civilians and officers increases their empathy for each other.
+Community engagement between civilians and officers increases their empathy for one another.

 How might we create an understanding between the public and the police through mutual interactions so we can reduce tension and mistreatment during incidents?